open-atmos/PySDM/paper/paper.md

 MO contributed to the development of the condensation solver and led the development of relevant examples.
 GŁ contributed the initial draft of the aqueous-chemistry extension which was refactored and incorporated into PySDM under guidance from AJ.
 KG and BP contributed to the GPU backend.
-AT contributed to the examples.
+CS and AT contributed to the examples.
 OB contributed the VTK exporter.
 The paper was composed by SA and PB and is partially based on the content of the PySDM README file and PB's MSc thesis.